UnderstandLingBV/Tuktu/documentation/processors/ml/regression/tuktu.ml.processors.regression.RidgeRegressionDeserializeProcessor.json.md

     - If set to true, processing only continues after the model has been loaded into memory (sync).
 If false, processing continues immediately, not knowing when the model has been materialized.

     * **lambda** *(type: double)* `[Required]`
-    - The shrinkage/regularization parameter (must be bigger than 0)
+    - The shrinkage/regularization parameter (must be bigger than or equal to 0)